-Bratton Fleming, Barnstaple, Devon, EX31 4SB 01598 710337
+Bratton Fleming, Barnstaple, Devon, EX31 4SB

-admin@bratton-fleming-primary.devon.sch.uk www.primaryschoolsnorthdevon.co.uk
+01598 710337 brattonfleming@ventrus.org.uk www.primaryschoolsnorthdevon.co.uk

-Admissions Policy 2019-20
+Admissions Policy 2020-21

-- All schools must have an admissions policy, see The Admissions Policy - Admissions policies must make it clear that all parents must apply for admission, and - How to apply for admission, see How to apply for a place at the normal round and How to apply for a place at other times - When to apply, see When to apply for a place - What happens after application, see What happens after an application is made and
+- All schools must have an admissions policy, see The Admissions Policy - Admissions policies must make it clear that all parents must apply for admission, and - How to apply for admission, see How to apply for a place at the normal round and

-Key information and
+How to apply for a place at other times

-Our oversubscription criteria and
+- When to apply, see When to apply for a place - What happens after application, see What happens after an application is made and

-Our catchment map
+Key information and Our oversubscription criteria and Our catchment map and Excentional Need Supplementan

-- What happens when an application is successful, see Outcomes of the application process - What happens when an application is not successful, see Outcomes of the application process and Admission Appeals. - Our policy says how we consult and set it each year, see Policy version - Appendix A contains detailed information and definitions of the terms we use.
+- Exceptional Need Supplementary Information Form at Appendix B - What happens when an application is successful, see Outcomes of the application process - What happens when an application is not successful, see Outcomes of the application process and Admission Appeals. - Our policy says how we consult and set it each year, see Policy version - Appendix A contains detailed information and definitions of the terms we use.